Cancer Research UK logo.

 A photo of Lamise, a Cancer Research UK employee.

-Build an inclusive and diverse culture for all our people – staff and volunteers – so they can contribute to our success and feel like they belong
+Build an inclusive and diverse culture for staff and volunteers

-We’ve made progress in diversifying our staff.
-Our new inclusive recruitment approach resulted in a 23% increase in the number of staff from an ethnic minority background.
-We introduced a heads progression programme for women in 2019 achieving at least 50% women in director and executive director roles.
-In our graduate and intern programmes, we saw an increase to 50% graduates from an ethnic minority background.
-The images we use in our publications are now more diverse, as are the people whose stories we use to showcase our work.
+We’ve made strong progress in diversifying our workforce.
+Our inclusive recruitment approach led to a 23% increase in staff from ethnic minority backgrounds, and our heads progression programme has helped achieve at least 50% women in director and executive director roles.
+Our graduate and intern programmes now include 50% graduates from ethnic minority backgrounds, and the stories and images we share better reflect the diversity of the people we serve.

 A photo of Leila, a Cancer Research UK employee.

-Ensure inclusion and diversity across our governance and leadership
+Ensure inclusion and diversity in our governance and leadership

-We know that having an inclusive environment with diverse perspectives is essential in robust decision making, so we're inclusive in how we engage our staff, supporters, researchers’ community, volunteers and people affected by cancer when making decisions.
-We reviewed the way we recruit to make sure we always employ the best leaders and advisors with broad skills and perspectives so we can better reflect the communities we serve.
+We know that inclusive environments and diverse perspectives lead to stronger decisions, so we involve our staff, supporters, research community, volunteers and people affected by cancer in how we make them.
+We’ve also reviewed our recruitment approach to ensure we bring in the best leaders and advisors with broad skills and perspectives that reflect the communities we serve.

 A photo of Akhil, a Cancer Research UK employee.

-Engage with people in ways that are inclusive, relevant and accessible
+Engage with people in inclusive, relevant and accessible ways

-Each year, we reach approximately 38 million people with our patient information and more than 60,000 people face to face with our health information.
-We have a responsibility to make sure our information is easy to access and understood by audiences from all backgrounds.
-We’ve started work to remove barriers which could prevent people from accessing our content by introducing accessible formats for our reports, webpages, and videos.
-We’re also working towards making our web content more accessible to disabled people.
-We still have some way to go but we will get there.
+Each year, we reach around 38 million people with our patient information and more than 60,000 face to face with our health information.
+We’re committed to making this content accessible and easy to understand for people from all backgrounds, and we’ve begun removing barriers by introducing accessible formats across our reports, webpages and videos.
+We’re also improving the accessibility of our web content for disabled people, and while there’s more to do, we’re making steady progress.

 Our principles